betweenbrain/K2-Redirector/README.md

 =============
 A simple Joomla plugin to perform a 301 redirect, en mass, of selected K2 views to the corresponding selected menu item.
 This plugin helps minimize exposure of unwanted automatically generated views, such as author pages,  with K2.

-The non-SEF URLs for these views are:
+The menu types and advanced SEF URLs for these views are:

-- `index.php?option=com_k2&task=category` for the category view, Categories menu type
+- K2 » Categories menu type for the category view
-- `index.php?option=com_k2&task=user` for the user view, User page (blog) menu type
+- K2 » User page (blog) menu type for the user view
-- `index.php?option=com_k2&task=tag` for the tag view, Tag menu type
+- K2 » Tag menu type for the tag view
-- `index.php?option=com_k2&task=search` forthe search view, search results URLs in Advancded SEF Settings
+- K2 Search results URLs in Advancded SEF Settings, for the search view
-- `index.php?option=com_k2&task=date` for the date view, date listings URLs in Advancded SEF Settings
+- K2 Date listings URLs, in Advancded SEF Settings, for the date view

 Questions, problems, feature suggestions?
 =============